Barrow-in-Furness: Crime

 Policing is by Cumbria Constabulary, which alongside the county of Cumbria was formed in 1974.
-The Ministry of Defence Police maintain a presence on Barrow Island around the shipyard also.
 Previously the town was policed by Barrow-in-Furness Borough Police.
 Barrow previously had one full-time police station in Market Street in the Central ward.
 A new multi-million pound building was built on James Freel Close on Channelside in Hindpool and is the town's only police station, with extra jail cells and improved facilities.
 Several consecutive annual publications by Cumbria Constabulary entitled the 'Cumbria Community Safety Strategic Assessment' have stated that overall crime in Barrow is declining, with some indicators far better than the national average.
-Despite this, crime levels as a whole are higher than the national average: 2013 statistics show crime levels in the borough as the 16th worst in the UK; most notably, Barrow has amongst the worst rates of alcohol misuse in the country.
-Between July and December 2013 Barrow saw an average of 7.39 crimes per 100 of the population; the UK average was 6.57.
-Incidents of anti-social behaviour stood at 7.83 per 100 in Barrow, cf 5.02 in the UK.
-Burglary averaged 0.53 per 100 in 2013 while the national average was 1.00 per 100.
-Robbery averaged 0.02 in Barrow and 0.07 nationwide, shoplifting 0.72 and 0.53 and vehicle crime at 0.31 and 0.58.
-Violent crimes and sexual offences occurred at a rate of 1.70 per 100, significantly higher than UK average of 1.06 and ranking the area as the 29th worst out of 348 in the country.
-Crime rates remain the highest in deprived areas of inner wards such as Central and Hindpool.

-Since November 2019 Ministry of Defence Police have been based at the BAE Systems Shipyard.
+In November 2019 the Ministry of Defence Police established a station within the BAE Systems Shipyard.
+MDP Officers conduct mobile armed patrols of the BAE site and surrounding areas of the town, both on foot and in marked police vehicles.